 Acorn Archimedes A7000

-Unfortunately, due to the increasing influx of PC clones, this turned out to be the last all-new Acorn computer to be released, aside from the Phoebe/RISC PC II computer that was never released.
+Tragically, due to the increasing rise of PC clones in schools, the A7000 turned out to be the last fully new Acorn computer to be released.
+The planned Risc PC II (Phoebe) was never released.

 Catalog type